 While there doesn’t seem to be a lot of legitimate literature on Pink Bourbon, it appears to be a hybrid between Yellow and Red Bourbon.
 In my experiences with the plant and in speaking with farmers who grow it, it doesn’t behave like a traditional bourbon in that it is hardier and more resistant to disease.
 The coffee bean also doesn’t look like a bourbon, but more like a typica or Geisha.
 The tree looks like a cross between the Colombia variety and a Typica.
 I’ve been asking for more clarity from those who study varieties and I have yet to get a clear answer on the lineage of Pink Bourbon.

 In the cup, my experiences with this variety have been awesome – tending to a more exotic cup profile that stands out from the more traditional Colombian varieties and resembles traits of Geishas, Ethiopian, and Kenyan coffees.

 One of the cool aspects of Juan’s production is his fermentation.
 Due to the cooler conditions in his farm, he needs to ferment 36-40 hours and, in my experience, this almost always leads to better flavours in the cup.
 Another element about Juan that is unique is that he is very detail oriented and cares deeply about doing things ‘right’, so things like cleanliness and hygiene in and around the farm is very high – this attention to detail is rare!

 This coffee showed a ton of sweetness, creamy mouthfeel, balanced acidity, and great fruity flavours on the cupping table.
-I felt that it would make an awesome espresso.

 This green coffee was frozen immediately on arrival in Calgary, to preserve freshness.